WaveHack/PinkieBot-Perl/README.rst

 **Commands**:

-*!g query*
+*!g query* or *!google query*
-    Googles with said query and returns the first result.
+    Googles web pages  with said query and returns the first result.
-*!google query*
+!ig query* or *!gimage query* or *!googleimage query* or *!googleimages query*
-    Googles with said query and returns the first result.
+    Googles images with said query and returns the first result.

 Log
 ---